Golf (card game): Play

-During play, it is not legal for a player to pick up a card from the discard pile and return it to the discard pile without playing it.
-A card picked up from the discard pile must be swapped with one of the current player's cards.
+During play, it is not legal to return a card drawn from the discard pile without playing it.
+When a player picks up the top card of the discard pile, that card must be played by swapping it with one of that player's cards.

-A full game is typically nine "holes" (hands), after which the player with the lowest total score is designated the winner.
-A longer game can be played to eighteen holes.
+A full game is typically nine hands, also known as "holes", after which the player with the fewest points total is designated the winner.
+A longer game can be played to eighteen hands.

 Variations

-There is a multitude of variants in multiplayer golf.
+There are many variants of multiplayer golf.
 Some common ones include:

 Single-deck golf

 For two to four players.
 Rules are the same as in double-deck golf.
 Sometimes, jokers are not used.

 Knocking

 Golf can be played so that instead of ending the game automatically, a player must choose to "knock" instead of taking their turn.
 Remaining players then have one turn to draw a card to improve their hands and then scores are totaled and recorded on a running score sheet.
 This rule is more common for four-card golf.